 • The Bodegas Muga Rioja Rosado, a Spanish rose, that now costs as much as $17 and tastes nowhere near what it used to taste like when it cost $10.

 • Maculan Pino & Toi, an Italian white blend; availability.

 • Chateau Font-Mars Picpoul, a French white; availability.

 • Dry Creek’s fume blanc, a long-time member of the Hall that was almost undrinkable — bitter, with little sauvignon blanc character.
 I was so surprised that I bought two bottles of the California white, each from different retailers, and both were dreadful.
 The winery’s dry chenin blanc goes on Hall of Fame watch.

 • The Gascon Musketeers, white blends from southwestern France, also on Hall of Fame watch.
 First, Domaine du Tariquet — one of the greatest cheap wines ever — lost its U.S. importer.
 Meanwhile, most of the others changed their approach, making more tart and less pleasant wines instead of the round, white grape-flavored style that made them so enjoyable.

 • The Monte Antico Toscana, an Italian red blend, combines value and quality in a way too many cheap wines don’t bother with any more.
 It tastes Italian, but it’s not old-fashioned or full of winemaking gimmicks.

-• The importer Vineyard Brands is best known for its high end and expensive wines.
-So that it brings the Italian Umani Ronchi Villa Bianchi into the U.S. is a guarantee of cheap wine greatness: “professionally made but also terroir driven and representative of its time and place.”
+• An Italian white, Umani Ronchi Villa Bianchi: “professionally made but also terroir driven and representative of its time and place.”

 • Vassal de Mercuès, a red wine from the Cahors region of France, is made with malbec and about as different from the grocery store Argentine version as possible.